Emmy Noether: Topology

 Much work on hypercomplex numbers and group representations was carried out in the nineteenth and early twentieth centuries, but remained disparate.
-Noether united these results and gave the first general representation theory of groups and algebras.
+Noether united these earlier results and gave the first general representation theory of groups and algebras.
+This single work by Noether was said to have ushered in a new period in modern algebra and to have been of fundamental importance for its development.

 Briefly, Noether subsumed the structure theory of associative algebras and the representation theory of groups into a single arithmetic theory of modules and ideals in rings satisfying ascending chain conditions.
-This single work by Noether was of fundamental importance for the development of modern algebra.

-Third epoch (1927–1935): Noncommutative algebra
+Noncommutative algebra

 Noether also was responsible for a number of other advances in the field of algebra.
 With Emil Artin, Richard Brauer, and Helmut Hasse, she founded the theory of central simple algebras.